bvisness/NodeCast/README.md

 Webcasting overlays for FRC, built in Node.js

 ## Installing
 Make sure you have [Node.js](https://nodejs.org/) installed.
-No further installation should be necessary.
+Then open a terminal prompt, navigate to the project root directory and run `npm install`.

 ## Starting the Server
 Open a terminal prompt and navigate to the project root directory.
 Then run the following: